pip-webui/pip-webui-test/README.md

 * Resource mocks for standard REST API supported by Pip.WebUI connected controls
 * Resource mocks for sample REST API used in tests and samples

-TBD: Add samples how to use mocks and data generators
+TBD: Add samples to demonstrate how to use mocks and data generators

 ## Learn more about the module